 In the Chamber of the Governor public office (where most news conferences are held) Hawai'i State art portraits grace the Koa wood walls on opposite sides of the room.
-As you enter the room you see pictured here (L-R) Govs.
-William Quinn, John Burns and George Ariyoshi, which is closest to the door from where the governor enters.
 As you view the portraits going around the room, they are in chronological order of when the governors served the State of Hawai'i.
 The repectfully roped Ceremonial room, pictured here, still welcomes public viewing of six more that ring the room with the most recent official Governor portrait paintings.

 First Woman Minister in Hawai'i (1925) "Mother Alice"

 The Hawai'ian word for minister is "Kahu" and over time people came to call her Mother Alice, a lot easier than, " The Reverend Mrs. Alice Rosehill Kahokuoluna" or even, " Kahu Kahokuoluna."
 The first Hawai'ian woman and first woman ordained minister in the islands was pastor for the historic Wananalua Congregational Church, National Register of Historic Places.
 Founded in 1838, the church is located in Hana, Maui, where Mother Alice road horseback to her parishes.
 She wears her riding